Scottish philosophy: British empiricism and German idealism

+Scottish philosophy began to acquire a self-conscious identity, which according to former Princeton president James McCosh (1811–1894), (Note: McCosh studied at the University of Glasgow, and later at the University of Edinburgh where he attended Hamilton's lectures as a divinity student.) now consists of two opposing strands: the first is the materialism of Alexander Bain (1818–1903), (Note: Bain founded the journal Mind.) and second the Hegelianism of Edward Caird (1835–1908).

+Bain was a follower of British utilitarian John Stuart Mill, the son of James Mill.
+Bain advocated Mill's associationist theory of mind in works such as The Senses and the Intellect (1855) and The Emotions and the Will (1859).
+Caird was a student of Oxford's Benjamin Jowett, who taught many of the British idealists.
+John Watson who established Canadian idealism was a student of Caird.

+Andrew Seth Pringle-Pattison was a personalist who opposed both the utilitarian and the Hegelian strands of philosophy in Scotland.

-Scottish philosophy began to acquire a self-conscious identity, which according to James McCosh, now consists of two opposing strands: the first is the materialism of Alexander Bain, and second the Hegelianism of Edward Caird.
-McCosh's knowledge of the Scottish philosophical tradition came from his studies at the University of Glasgow, and later at the University of Edinburgh where he attended Hamilton's lectures as a divinity student.
-McCosh defined the heart of Scottish philosophy as the combination of observational methods of inquiry combined with moral and religious formation.
-From McCosh's perspective, the increasing popularity of Scottish philosophical school was a step in a different direction from the original methods and moral and religious standpoints.
+McCosh characterized Scottish philosophy as the combination of observational methods of inquiry combined with moral and religious formation.
+From McCosh's perspective, the increasing popularity of Scottish philosophy was a step in a different direction from the original methods and moral and religious standpoints.
 While the materialism of Bain retained the original observational methods, it abandoned moral formation.
-Additionally, the Idealism of Caird abandoned religious formation.
-To McCosh this signalled the demise of the Scottish philosophical tradition.
-McCosh was hopeful that the rise of cultural and intellectual independence of the United States would provide a fertile ground for the birth of a new American philosophy that would preserve the best of Scottish philosophical tradition.
+Additionally, the idealism of Caird abandoned religious formation.
+To McCosh, this signaled the demise of the Scottish philosophical tradition.
+McCosh was hopeful that the independence of the United States and the new American philosophy would preserve the best of Scottish philosophical tradition.

+A champion of the thought of Friedrich Nietzsche was the Scottish scholar Thomas Common (1850–1919), who was one of the first to translate him into English.

+Australian philosophy

 Scottish philosophy had a strong influence on the development of Australian philosophy, especially through the persons of the first professors of philosophy at Sydney University and Melbourne University, Sir Francis Anderson and Henry Laurie, and John Anderson, Challis Professor of Philosophy at Sydney University from 1927 to 1958.